laneboysrc/rc-light-controller/mk2-tlc5940-pic16f1825/doc/firmware-architecture.md

 ### light_mode

-This variable sets one more bit every time a single click on AUX/CH3 is performed.
+This variable sets one additional bit every time a single click on AUX/CH3 is performed.

 It is used to drive the main lights on the vehicle.
-For example if a vehicle has parking lamps, main beam, and high beam, we would use bit 0 in ``light_mode`` to light up the parking lamps and tail lights; bit 1 to light up the main beam, and bit 2 to light up the high beam.
+For example if a vehicle has parking lamps, main beam, and high beam, we would use bit 0 in ``light_mode`` to light up the parking lamps and tail lights, bit 1 to light up the main beam, and bit 2 to light up the high beam.

 Higher bits are only set when the lower bits are 1, so we generate realistic light patterns, i.e. the main beam can only be on when parking lamps and tail lights are on.